ForEvolve/forevolve.github.io/_posts/en/2018-07-10-how-to-deploy-and-host-a-jekyll-website-in-azure-blob-storage-using-a-vsts-continuous-deployment-pipeline-part-2.md

 ## Configure Continuous Integration

-Now that we know that our build work, the last piece is to set the build to trigger automatically every time that someone pushes code to `master`.
+Now that we know that our build works, the last piece is to set the build to trigger automatically every time someone pushes code to `master`.

 > You can also set policies that force users to create branches and pull requests and all that good stuff, but for this article, let's keep it simple.

-To go edit to the build definition click the `Edit pipeline` button.
+To edit to the build definition click the `Edit pipeline` button.

 ![Click edit pipeline](//cdn.forevolve.com/blog/images/2018/VSTS-build-edit-pipeline.png)

-Then go to the `Triggers` tab and check `Enable continuous integration`.
+Then navigate to the `Triggers` tab and check `Enable continuous integration`.

 ![Enable continuous integration](//cdn.forevolve.com/blog/images/2018/VSTS-build-enable-continuous-integration.png)